Lisów, Podkarpackie Voivodeship

 Lisów is a village in the administrative district of Gmina Skołyszyn, within Jasło County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 3 km north of Skołyszyn, 11 km west of Jasło, and 57 km south-west of the regional capital Rzeszów.

 In the western part of the village there is a stronghold dated on 10th - 13th century that was a part of the Lesser Poland defence line in Carpathian Mountain belonging to Biecz castellany.

 During the Second World War Lisów was a part of Polish Home Army operational area.

 The village has population of approximately 900.